Davyddex/Bureau_451-Point-n_Click_Adventure/README.md

 # Bureau 451: Preserve the Past | Forge the Future
 # Point'n Click Adventure

-This is game for an SHS "Presse et histoire" projet at the EPFL.
+This is a video game for an SHS "Presse et histoire" projet at the EPFL.